Knee Replacement surgery is the process of replacing the damaged kneecap, thighbone and shinbone with artificial plastic material and metal alloys.

 - The first reason is acute osteoarthritis which leads to drying up of the cartilage and partial damage to its structure as a knee cap.
 This degenerative disease slowly eats away at the original complete structure of the knee joint and therefore, requires knee replacement surgery to fight the condition.
 Acute cases of osteoarthritis may require resurfacing of thigh or leg bones damaged by the disease.
 In such cases, the surgeon restructures the joint area by conjoining artificial and original parts to create complete bones and knee cap.
 In addition to osteoarthritis knee, rheumatoid arthritis and post traumatic arthritis.

-- The second reason that leads to knee replacement surgery is accidental damage to the knee area which may be caused by falls or crashes.
+- The second reason that leads to knee arthroplasty surgery is accidental damage to the knee area which may be caused by falls or crashes.
 Old people are specially susceptible to falls down the stairs or on slippery floors and suffer broken knee joints or knee caps.
 Acute knee injuries also occur in automobile crashes where many injured parts of the knee joint are removed and replaced with artificial prosthesis.

 The following tests are most important before a knee replacement surgery is scheduled.